 The conference is deliberately small and prides itself on providing a supportive atmosphere of lively debate and discussion.
 We accept about 60 papers each year; these are distributed prior to the conference and the expectation is that the 40 minutes session given to each paper, is used to discuss the presenter’s research with an engaged audience who have read the paper in advance.
 We attract delegates at different stages in their careers and welcome the involvement of doctoral students who regularly find the format of the conference extremely useful.
 In recent years our delegates have come from the United States, South America, Europe, the Near and Far East, South East Asia, as well as Australia.
 The conference serves as one of the main sources of papers submitted to the journal Ethnography and Education.

-The 2021 Conference will take place online on 21st September.
+In 2021 the Oxford Ethnography and Education Conference will take place online over two days: Tuesday 21stand Wednesday 22nd September.
 Details and registration will open soon.